-The way we feel about ourselves affects all the aspects of our lives, including our job, love or sex life, the way we behave as parents, and the way we relate to God.
+How we feel about ourselves affects all aspects of our lives, including our job, love, or sex life, how we behave as parents, and how we relate to God.

 The influence that events in life will have on us will depend on the way we see ourselves.
 This means that a person’s self-esteem can determine, to a great extent, his/her success or failure.

-If you are not convinced yet of how important it is to learn and to grow in this area of your life, putting the biological problems aside, there is not one psychological difficulty from anguish and depression, fear to be intimate or to succeed, alcohol or drug abuse, poor performance in school or job, to mistreating women or men, or raping kids, sexual dysfunctions or emotional immaturity, even suicide or violent crimes, that cannot be attributed to low self-esteem in human beings (Nathaniel Branden).
+If you are not convinced yet of how important it is to learn and to grow in this area of your life, putting the biological problems aside, there is not one psychological difficulty, from anguish and depression, fear of being intimate or succeeding, alcohol or drug abuse, poor performance in school or job, to mistreating women or men, or raping children, sexual dysfunctions or emotional immaturity, even suicide or violent crimes, that cannot be attributed to low self-esteem (Nathaniel Branden).
 William James, a psychologist, said about self-esteem: mental distress frequently follows people who think they are insufficient and worthless.

-Now, after starting to understand the magnitude of the self-esteem problem, consider that 85% of the world population suffers from self-esteem related problems.
-Seventy percent of the population has a poor concept of themselves, saying that they are not good enough, that they are ugly or inadequate.
+Now, after starting to understand the magnitude of the self-esteem problem, consider that 85 percent of the world’s population suffers from self-esteem related self-esteem-related problems.
+Seventy percent of the population has a poor concept of themselves, saying they are not good enough, ugly, or inadequate.
 Forty-five percent of men are not happy with their bodies.

-In other words, like Branden said, self-esteem is the sum of confidence and respect for oneself, and it reflects the implicit judgment each person makes about his/her ability to face challenges in life.
+In other words, as Branden said, self-esteem is the sum of confidence and respect for oneself.So, it reflects the implicit judgment each person makes about his/her ability to face challenges in life.

 How do we develop our self-esteem?
-This question is important because if we understand the root of the self-esteem formation process, we can work on it more efficiently.
+This question is important because if we understand the root of how self-esteem forms, we can work on it more efficiently.

-Self-esteem is developed from a very young age and it never stops evolving, changing, improving and even deteriorating.
-That is, it is continuously moving.
-Besides, as a product of our sinful condition, it is not voluntary, spontaneous or natural, but is originated from life conditions and what each person experiences during life.
+Self-esteem is developed from a very young age and never stops evolving, changing, improving, and even deteriorating.
+That is, it moves continuously.
+Besides, as a product of our sinful condition, it is not voluntary, spontaneous, or natural, but it originates from what each person experiences in life.

-For example, when we are approximately 5 or 6 years old, we start shaping an idea of what to be ourselves means.
-This idea will be under the influence of the attachment style our primary caregivers develop with us.
+For example, when we are approximately five or six years old, we start shaping an idea of what being ourselves means.
+This idea will be influenced by the attachment style our primary caregivers develop with us.
 If they develop a secure attachment, we will feel loved, we will feel that we are special and have value.
-But, when our primary caregivers are not emotionally present to give us love or acceptance, we develop an insecure attachment, which leads us to feel unworthy, not validated and that we lack self-worth.
+But, when our primary caregivers are not emotionally present to give us love or acceptance, we develop an insecure attachment.
+Thus, it leads us to feel unworthy, not validated, and, as a result, we lack self-worth.

-Later, during adolescence, we start value ourselves according to the relationships we are building with our parents and the cultural criteria in the beauty, value and intellectual fields.
-And, when we get to adulthood, self-esteem is lived based on the life script we developed during our childhood and that may be shaping the course of our lives.
-This way self-satisfaction or dissatisfaction grows, as well as security and insecurity inside ourselves.
+Later, during adolescence, we start to value ourselves according to the relationships we are building with our parents and the cultural criteria in the beauty, value, and intellectual fields.
+And, when we get to adulthood, self-esteem is based on the life script we developed during our childhood and that may be shaping the course of our lives.
+This way, self-satisfaction or dissatisfaction grows, along with security and insecurity.